-The LIVESTRONG Care Plan provides you with information regarding the health risks you may face as a result of cancer therapies.
+The OncoLife Survivorship Care Plan provides you with information regarding the health risks you may face as a result of cancer therapies.
 The level of risk can vary based on the duration, doses and combinations of therapy, therefore this plan should be discussed with your oncology team to better understand your personal risks.
 These results can be concerning, but remember, not every survivor experiences every side effect, and some do not experience any long-term effects.
 This plan is to make you aware of possible long-term effects that you and your healthcare team should keep in mind.
-If you would like to talk to someone about your concerns, LIVESTRONG can help you to understand how cancer may impact your life, answer questions you might have and provide support throughout your cancer experience.
-Please call 1-855-220-7777 or visit LIVESTRONG online at LIVESTRONG.org/GetHelp.
+If you would like to talk to someone about your concerns, your oncology team can answer questions or help you find a counselor.
+Many organizations offer support programs and buddy programs that can help you navigate this time of transition.

-The information in the plan is broken down by the cancer therapies you received, future screening, healthy living tips and psychosocial issues you may face.
+The information in your plan is broken down by the cancer therapies you received, future screening recommendations, healthy living tips and psychosocial issues you may face.
 Sometimes more than one therapy can cause the same long-term effect, so you may see a particular side effect in more than one section.
-If there are specific things you can do to reduce the risk for or evaluate for the presence of an effect, these will be summarized at the end of the section.
+If there are specific things you can do to reduce the risk for or evaluate for the presence of an effect, these will be included with the information.

 If you are being followed only by a primary care practitioner, it is a good idea to maintain a relationship with an oncologist or late effects clinic, should you need any guidance or referrals with regards to late effects.
 Call the cancer center where you were treated to ask if they have a survivor's clinic, or find one by searching OncoLink's Survivorship Clinic List (though this list is not exhaustive).
 A survivorship clinic will review the therapies you received, discuss your risks with you, and act as a consultant to your primary care team.
-Your LIVESTRONG Care Plan will come with a "Summary for your healthcare providers", which is an abbreviated summary of recommendations that you can give to healthcare providers for reference.
+Your OncoLife Survivorship Care Plan includes a "Healthcare Provider Summary" (found on the right side of your results), which is an abbreviated summary of recommendations that you can give to healthcare providers for reference.

 Osteoporosis and osteopenia (the precursor to osteoporosis) are decreases in bone density, which increases the risk of fracture of the affected bones.
 Long term use of corticosteroids (dexamethasone or prednisone, > 5mg per day for more than 2 months), receiving chemotherapy medications or radiation to weight bearing bones (spine, hips, legs) all increase the risk of developing osteoporosis.